-Here are some of the gap fillers that come to mind.
+Here are six of the gap fillers that come to mind.
 I’m sure you can toss in many others:

 Some people preface their sentences with, “no offense, but…” If you ever find yourself starting a sentence this way, I recommend you Stop.
 Right.
 There.
 Nothing good will follow.
 You already know that because you’ve announced it.